-The truth is that my tone could have been caused by not knowing what to cook for dinner, exhaustion… an annoyance I felt about who knows what….
-What matters is that at the time I was clear it wasn’t about him.
+My tone could have been caused by not knowing what to cook for dinner, exhaustion, an annoyance I felt about who knows what.
+What matters is I am clear it wasn’t about him.

 His hurt shone a spotlight on my lack of awareness.
 Like the brave dad in my class, I never realized how my style negatively impacted my son until that day when he directly told me.

-This new awareness was a shock, but one I felt oddly grateful for.
-The fact that Sunny said to my face that my words hurt him was a mini victory — a sign that maybe I wasn’t such a bad mom after all.
+I felt shocked and grateful at the same time.
+Sunny directly told me that my words hurt him.
+This I considered a mini victory — a sign that maybe I wasn’t such a bad mom after all.

-My young son trusted me and and our relationship was strong enough that he could be vulnerable and tell me how he really felt.
+My young son trusted me.
+In our relationship he could be vulnerable and tell me how he really felt.

 Children are sensitive.

-Alfred Adler, whose work lays the foundation for Positive Discipline said that children are tremendous perceivers, soaking in energy and feelings around them.
+Alfred Adler, whose work lays the foundation for Positive Discipline said that children are tremendous perceivers.
+Children soak up the energy and feelings around them.
 He went on to explain that children make meaning of their perceptions and not always in ways that make sense to parents.

-For example, children can make very different meaning from the same event (or siblings can perceive the same event in very different ways).
+For example, children can make very different meaning from the same event.
+Siblings can perceive the same event in very different way.

 Here are some examples ….